BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/storescp.rst

         In docker swarm in order to mount a volume to a container, such volume must exist.
 This is not necessary using docker compose where directories are created if missing.

 #.
-More documentation on how to automatically deploy the storescp enviromental varibles to come.
+More documentation on how to automatically and securely deploy the storescp enviromental varibles using ``docker secrets`` to come.

 #.
 Debbugging